jgustave/mltest/README.md

 I'm going to now use Mallet to implement the same using gradient and cost functions and L-BFGS... and finally finishing on Neural Nets.

-3/22/12  Success this week getting LBFGS working.
+3/22/13  Success this week getting LBFGS working.
 Mallet seems to be maximizing, so I had to flip the signs.
 LBFGS-B (some fortran code)
 Seems to be performing the best.
 No strange errors, minimizes by default, and it converges to an answer much closer to a super fine gradient descent..
 So Mucho Success!
 I think next week I will start focusing on getting a NN to work using LBFGS-B.  Finally starting to be able to read all those Summations, etc. Lets see how I do when it's a Tripple Sum! :)

+3/26/13 Add MiniBatch to the list: http://www.reddit.com/r/MachineLearning/comments/1aycy1/i_cant_get_minibatch_gradient_descent_to_work/
+And since this has become a blog of sorts..
+Here is Another ultimate goal: Asynchronous gradient descent [http://ai.stanford.edu/~quocle/]